 Many variations exist on the main idea of geothermal energy.
 Using the Earth as a battery could allow for wind and solar to become baseload power without the heavy environmental cost of batteries.
 Geothermal is already widely used for building heating and cooling, and the final stage of any geothermal power plant will likely use “waste” heat for this purpose.

 Looking beyond Earth, as humanity expands into the solar system, we will need safe, practical power systems.
 As you move out from the sun, solar power becomes less practical, and fission has significant drawbacks—geothermal power has the potential to become the best power source on some worlds.
 In particular, multiple moons of Jupiter and Saturn have active geyser systems, indicating geothermal activity on a planetary scale (fig. 3).
+There is also near-term potential for solid-state (thermocouple-based) geothermal power in the polar regions of the Moon.
 Bureau researchers are beginning to assess this potential.